How is the feedback and approvals process for landing pages when your team is working on projects for clients?

 To launch landing pages and websites faster, you need a centralized tool to help streamline your creative review and approval process.
 This will enable everyone to share contextualized feedback on top of their digital assets, taking away the pain of managing different versions, and different tools at entirely different places.
 In the end, you get a highly productive team, as well as happier clients.
 Win-win.

 Dorcas is a Content Marketing Specialist at zipBoard.
 She began her content marketing journey alongside her BA in Political Science and Spanish at the University of Ghana.
-If she is not tapping away at her keyboard or browsing the web, she spends her day reading articles, newsletters & books, or watching series.
+If she is not tapping away at her keyboard or spending time on Twitter and LinkedIn, she spends her day reading articles, newsletters and books.

 ©️ Copyright 2023 zipBoard Tech.
 All rights reserved.